electron/electron/docs/tutorial/security.md

 <webview src="page.html"></webview>
 ```

-When disabling Node integration, you can still expose APIs to your website that
+When disabling Node.js integration, you can still expose APIs to your website that
 do consume Node.js modules or features.
 Preload scripts continue to have access
 to `require` and other Node.js features, allowing developers to expose a custom
 API to remotely loaded content.